My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 Highly Recommend.

-Yesterday, I thought, I'll go to VMI's New Market Parade this May.
+Yesterday, I thought about going to VMI's New Market Parade this May.
 I recovered quickly.

 I miss the Cadets and the great Southern Military College it once aspired to be, but I don't miss the politics, the entitled alumni, the professors, or some of the staff.